 Diet & Nutrition

-Hissing roaches are omnivorous and should be fed a varying diet.
-Fruits, vegetables and diets such as BugBurger are recommended for daily feeding.
-Gut loading, a process of feeding your insects a highly nutritious diet prior to offering them as prey to your reptiles is highly recommended.
+Hissing cockroaches are omnivorous and should be fed a varying diet.
+Fruits, vegetables and commercial diets such as BugBurger are recommended for daily feeding.
+Gut loading, a process of feeding your insects a highly nutritious diet before offering them as prey to your reptiles is highly recommended.
 You may offer dandelion greens the night before as a means to increase calcium consumption or do like we do and offer SuperLoad by Repashy Superfoods.

-This species is one of the more difficult to sex of all roaches.
+This species is somewhat difficult to sex.
 Males develop horns on the pronotum and thicker, hairier antennae.
-Sexual maturity is reached within 6 months.
+Sexual maturity is reached within six months.
 Females deposit and reabsorb the egg sack (ootheca) allowing the eggs to incubate internally, for 60-70 days, hatch and the nymph to exit giving the appearance of live birth.
 Each female can produce 20-40 young at a time.